-10. Reaching a Decision

-- 10.1 In accordance with statutory requirements, the voting members of the Panel must seek and take into account the views of the Independent Person before reaching their decision in respect of the allegation. - 10.2 The Panel should, where possible, reach their decision by consensus and vote by acclamation.
-Where there is disagreement, the matter shall be put to a vote with Members voting for or against the proposal.. - 10.3 The decision of the majority of the Panel Members shall constitute the decision of the Panel.
-The Chair, being an Independent Person, shall not be permitted to vote or exercise a casting vote. - 10.4 In the event that no majority decision can be reached (e.g. where one voting member felt unable to decide the allegation), the Panel will make no finding and a fresh Panel shall be appointed to re-hear the complaint. - 10.5 The decision of the Panel should be owned collectively by all its Members and Panel Members should, as far as reasonably practicable, avoid statements or actions that undermine public confidence in the complaints process. - 11.
-Range of decisions available to the Standards Panel - 11.1 Having heard the allegation, the Standards Panel may - - (i) find that the subject member did fail to comply with the council's code of conduct for members in one or more respects; - (ii) find that the subject member did not fail to comply with the council's code of conduct for members; - (iii) make no finding in respect of the allegation.
-It is open to the Panel merely to note the issues raised by the complaint and, if appropriate, to make recommendations which address them. - 11.2 Even where the Panel finds a breach, it is not obliged to take action in respect of the member.
-In accordance with section 28(11) of the Localism Act, it must have regard to the failure in deciding whether to take action and, if so, what action to take. - 11.3 Neither the Standards Panel nor any other body of the council has power to suspend or disqualify a member or to withdraw their basic or special responsibility allowance.
+- 11. Range of decisions available to the Standards Panel - 11.1 Having heard the allegation, the Standards Panel may - find that the subject member did fail to comply with the council's code of conduct for members in one or more respects; - (ii) find that the subject member did not fail to comply with the council's code of conduct for members; - (iii) make no finding in respect of the allegation.
+It is open to the Panel merely to note the issues raised by the complaint and, if appropriate, to make recommendations which address them.

+11.2 Even where the Panel finds a breach, it is not obliged to take action in respect of the member.
+In accordance with section 28(11) of the Localism Act, it must have regard to the failure in deciding whether to take action and, if so, what action to take.

-- 11.4 Actions the Panel may take in relation to a member who has failed to comply with the code of conduct include: - (i) publishing its findings in respect of the member's conduct; - (ii) writing a formal letter to the member, which could include recommended actions such as an apology; - (iii) reporting its findings to Council for information; or recommending to Council that it takes one or more of the actions listed here; - (iv) formal censure; - recommending to the member's Group Leader that he be removed from any or all of the council's committees or sub-committees; - (vi) recommending that the Monitoring Officer offer appropriate training
+- 11.3 Neither the Standards Panel nor any other body of the council has power to suspend or disqualify a member or to withdraw their basic or special responsibility allowance. - 11.4 Where a Panel finds that a substantive breach has occurred then it will normally both: - (i) publishing its findings in respect of the member's conduct; and - (i) report its finding to full Council for information in any event. - 11.5 Actions the Panel may take in relation to a member who has failed to comply with the code of conduct include: - (ii) publishing its findings in respect of the member's conduct: - (iii) writing a formal letter to the member, which could include recommended actions such as an apology; - (iv) recommending to full Council that it does not appoint the relevant member onto any body which is within its (full Council's) gift; - (v) reporting its findings to Council for information; or recommending to Council that it takes one or more of the actions listed here;

+(v)(vi) formal censure;